 We may have had to suffer a week of rain, but the waterfalls were amazing this weekend. #FuzzyButtFalls #Arkansas #VisitArkansas #HikeArkansas #HikeLikeAWoman #teamHLAW #WaterfallsOfArkansas #ArkansasWaterfalls #ozarknationalforest #hikinglife #hikinglove #fortheliveofhiking #optoutside #naturephotography #ozarkwaterfalls

 Don’t know what the LNT principles are?
-Check out my Leave No Trace Principles to Live By blog post.
+Check out the Outdoor Ethics section.

 My initial thought was that it is elitist.
 “This is my secret special spot.
 I’m going to brag to you about it.
 But you are not allowed.”
 What’s the point of public lands, if the public can’t enjoy it?

 Yes, our parks and other public lands are becoming overcrowded.

 The National Park Service proposed a massive fee hike for popular parks during peak times.
 The comments I saw on the Internet were mixed.
 About half of the social media and news article commenters were for the fee hike so that it would cut down on overcrowding and fund the parks.
 The other half was against it because it would make it more difficult for those struggling financially to enjoy the parks.

 And with overcrowding, come people who don’t know how to properly take care of the land.
 So there is more litter, more stupid people doing stupid things, and just more ignorance.